-It is really important to understand that muscle spasms, while painful, are your body’s way of protecting you and minimizing further injury!
+Muscle spasms, while painful, are your body’s way of protecting you and minimizing further injury!
 Inflammation and swelling in the joint can create additional stiffness and pain.
-It’s important to understand that this Inflammation is your body’s way of cleaning up damaged tissue and bringing in blood and nutrients for repairing acute damage.
-There has been much discussion about whether preventing these necessary processes interferes with the healing process in the long term.
+It’s important to understand that these symptoms are your body’s way of protecting, cleaning up, and repairing damaged tissue.
+There has been much discussion about whether preventing these necessary processes with medication interferes with the healing process in the long term.
 Please keep this in mind if you are prescribed muscle relaxers or are tempted to overuse anti-inflammatory medications.

 Chiropractic Care for Whiplash Injuries